 - Thin elastic (optional)

-Preparing the Sewing of the Basic Pieces
+Prepare the Basic Pieces

-Top Stitching and Pressing the Nurse's Cap
+Top Stitch and Press the Nurse's Hat

-- Top stitch around the edges with a 1/8-inch allowance.
+Top stitch around the edges with a 1/8-inch allowance.

 Sew the Back of the Nurse's Hat

-- Fold a small pleat in the "T" shape and sew it with a horizontal line.
+Fold a small pleat in the "T" shape, and sew it with a horizontal line.

-- Put the cap in place and... measure the elastic based on the head size of who will be wearing it, cutting it a little shorter so it can stretch when worn.
+Traditionally, hairpins would hold a hat like this in place.
+If you're making this for a child's costume or a doll, or if you just want to skip the hassle of hairpins, add a thin elastic chin strap.
+Put the hat in place, and measure the elastic based on the head size of who will be wearing it, cutting it a little shorter so it can stretch when worn.
 Sew the ends to the sides of the hat.